gzweigle/open-hybrid-piano/hardware/releases/hps06/README.md

 Originally, the HPS PCB was for hammers.
 However, the sensor also works for dampers.
 Not changing the name because many circuit boards have already been built.

+This circuit board includes a trimming resistor.
+Unless needed for a specific use case, the circuit board with trimming resistor is not recommended.

 ## Features

 ### I/O